-Our investment securities are considered available-for-sale and currently consist of short and long-term corporate bonds, short-term U.S. treasury securities and long-term government bonds.
+Our investment securities are considered available-for-sale and consist of corporate bonds, U.S. treasury securities, and government bonds.
 These securities are considered "investment grade" and are carried at fair value.
 We assess our investment in available-for-sale debt securities for impairment each reporting period.
 If an unrealized loss exists, we determine whether any portion of the decline in fair value below the carrying value is credit-related by reviewing several factors, including, but not limited to, the extent of the fair value decline and changes in the financial condition of the issuer.
 We record an impairment for credit-related losses through an allowance, limited to the amount of the unrealized loss.
 If we either intend to sell or it is more likely than not we will be required to sell the debt security before its anticipated recovery, any allowance is written off and the amortized cost basis is written down to fair value through a charge against net earnings.
 Unrealized gains and non-credit-related unrealized losses are recorded, net of tax, in other comprehensive (loss) income.
-We did not have any investments in available-for-sale debt securities in unrealized loss positions as of December 31, 2022 or 2021.
+We did not have any investments in available-for-sale debt securities in unrealized loss positions as of December 31, 2023 or 2022.

 The amortized cost of the debt securities and U.S treasury securities is adjusted for the amortization of premiums computed under the effective interest method.
 Such amortization is included in interest (expense) income, net in the consolidated statements of operations.
 Realized gains and losses are accounted for on the specific identification method.
 There have been no realized gains or losses on the disposal of these investments.
-The scheduled maturities of the debt securities are between 2023 and 2024.
+The scheduled maturities of our current debt securities are in 2024.
 All short-term investment securities are callable within one year.